 She wanted to turn back.

-She couldn’t move, torn between two allegiances.
+Gravity eased a little, but she couldn’t move, torn between two allegiances.
 Her duty demanded she leave.
 Her heart begged her to stay, to find IOT.

 Small dots of light pierced the darkness of the corridor along one side of the floor, not enough to see by, but enough to know distance and direction.
 The lights only ever illuminated the side of the ship closest to the hull.
 Follow the lights.
 That was all she had to do to get out.